technomancy-dev/00/README.md

 Add an "event destination" to your config set, pick the events you care about, select Amazon SNS, pick a name, make a topic.

-Add a subscription to the topic, select HTTPS for protocol, the endpoint should be where you host this, or some exposed enpoint for local testing (like with ngrok) `https://yourdomain.com/aws/sns`
+Add a subscription to the topic, select HTTPS for protocol, the endpoint should be where you host this, or some exposed endpoint for local testing (like with ngrok) `https://yourdomain.com/aws/sns`

 00 will take care of confirming the subscription.